|

 Nene, eleven years old.

-BIO; Amy (Filomena) Bernardo Estrada, born and raised in Manila, in the Philippines, studied
+BIO; Amy (Filomena) Bernardo Estrada, born and raised in Manila, in the Philippines,

-she has adopted in the Philippines.
+to children she has adopted in the Philippines.
 Amy is active with civic, religious and cultural Pilipino community events.

 Poem by Angela Chung Reiss